Griffin family: Meg Griffin

 Megan (Note: In the episode "A Fistful of Meg", it is revealed that Peter Griffin put the name "Megatron" on her birth certificate, though Lois Griffin had already chosen the name Megan, by which she is still commonly known.)
 "Meg" Griffin, voiced by Mila Kunis.
 Meg is a self-conscious and emotionally vulnerable teenage girl.
 She is currently 18 years old and enrolled at James Woods Regional High School.
 Her numerous insecurities cause her to desperately try to be part of the "in-crowd", but this only results in her getting rebuffed by Connie D'Amico, the bullying head cheerleader of her school.
 Initially valued to the family in earlier seasons, her standing in the family's "pecking order" is now much more similar to that of the stereotypical "middle child" (despite being the oldest of the Griffin children by age) such as being the butt of Peter's jokes due to her "homeliness" and lack of self-confidence, despite frequently proving to be more responsible and reasonable than the rest of the family, although there is one episode where she is sent to prison.
 Despite all this, Meg has proven in various episodes throughout the show that she is surprisingly more talented, most notably in terms of music and even sports, than her family usually bothers to realize.
 However, another student named Neil Goldman has a crush on her.

-At times, she has been shown to be so self-conscious about herself that she engaged in dangerous sexual behavior just for attention.
+At times, she has been shown to be so self-conscious that she has engaged in dangerous sexual behavior just for attention.